ThreeHungryChinese/EC601_Project/README.md

 Project Repos：

-https://github.com/ThreeHungryChinese/EC601_Project Main repo of this prjcect and default Algrothim by Kefan Zhang
+https://github.com/ThreeHungryChinese/EC601_Project Main repo of this prjcect by all group members and default Algrothim by Kefan Zhang

 https://github.com/ThreeHungryChinese/iOSApp iOS Application by Kefan Zhang